lstkz/uport-app/README.md

 The problem when submitting the submission via email:
 - Topcoder support must add submissions to Online Review (system for submissions), and it causes delays in the review phase.
 - Topcoder support must do manual verification if the submission is valid.
 They must check timestamp if it was sent before the deadline.
-Check if the content was not modified (e. g. google drive provide it).
+Check if the content was not modified (e.g. google drive provides it).
 - Other members don't know if there were any mistakes in manual verification.
 They must trust Topcoder support.

 Solution: